© 2020 Baptist Health. All Rights Reserved.

 Hand sanitizers: 8 do's and don'ts

-With the COVID-19 pandemic going on, you want to keep your hands as germ-free as possible.
+You want to keep your hands as germ-free as possible.
 But if you regularly reach for hand sanitizer, it pays to know a few key facts, starting with this one: Washing your hands with soap and running water for 20 seconds is typically the best way to clean your hands.

 If you don't have access to soap and water, a hand sanitizer can be a good alternative.
 Even so, you have to use the right product—in the right way—to get the most out of it.
 Here are some good-to-know tips: